Xcel Energy sets another single-year record in carbon reduction

-For the second year in a row, Xcel Energy has hit a significant milestone in its quest to deliver 100% carbon-free electricity to customers by 2050, according to a company news release today.
+For the second year in a row, Xcel Energy has hit a significant milestone in its quest to deliver 100% carbon-free electricity to customers by 2050.

 Since 2005, the company has reduced carbon emissions by 51% as it leads the nation’s clean energy transition.
 Xcel Energy’s 2020 carbon reductions outpaced the industry, which is ahead of any other part of the economy.
 At the end of 2020, it is estimated the U.S. electric power sector had reduced carbon emissions just under 40% from 2005 levels, according to data from the U.S. Energy Information Administration.